 \subsection{Privacy Protection in the LLM Inference Stage}

 In the current business model, LLM companies typically deploy trained models and expose the inference stage to users through online services.
 These services allow users to submit input data, and the system returns the inference results generated by the LLMs based on that data.
-However, this approach may expose users to potential privacy risks.
-To utilize LLMs for text analysis or generation, users often need to provide information in their requests, which may include sensitive data.
+However, this technique may expose users to potential privacy risks.
+To use LLMs for text analysis or generation, users frequently must provide information in their requests, which may include sensitive data.

-To address these concerns, various research efforts have focused on enhancing user privacy during LLM inference.
+To address these issues, various studies have focused on enhancing user privacy during LLM inference.
 HE is one method that allows computation on encrypted data.
-By integrating HE into LLMs, users can submit encrypted inputs for inference, with only the final results needing to be decrypted.
-Works such as \cite{hao2022iron} and \cite{lu2023bumblebee} propose HE-based protocols to efficiently perform matrix multiplication, a common operation in transformers, enabling computation on encrypted data.
-Alternatively, \cite{chen2022thexprivacypreservingtransformerinference} develops encryption-friendly approximation techniques for components in transformers to reduce the computational overhead involved in processing encrypted data.
+By integrating HE into LLMs, users can submit encrypted inputs for inference, and only the final results must be decrypted.
+Iron \cite{hao2022iron} and BumbleBee \cite{cryptoeprint:2023/1678} propose HE-based protocols to efficiently perform matrix multiplication, a common operation in transformers, enabling computation on encrypted data.
+Alternatively, THE-X \cite{chen2022thexprivacypreservingtransformerinference} develops encryption-friendly approximation techniques for components in transformers to reduce the computational overhead involved in processing encrypted data.
 Another cryptographic technique is MPC, where multiple parties collaboratively compute partial results based on the input.
-In this approach, no single party has access to the full input or result.
-The final output is reconstructed by combining the partial results from each party. \cite{akimoto2023privformer} introduces a protocol that ensures privacy in a three-party system involving model owners, MPC servers, and users.
+In this method, no single party has access to the full input or result.
+The final output is reconstructed by combining the partial results from each party.
+Privformer \cite{akimoto2023privformer} introduces a protocol that ensures privacy in a three-party system involving model owners, MPC servers, and users.
 This protocol guarantees that no single MPC server can recover the user's input data independently.
-Differential privacy (DP) is another prominent technique for protecting user privacy, ensuring that individual information cannot be inferred from the data. \cite{majmudar2022differentiallyprivatedecodinglarge} applies DP to perturb LLM outputs, while \cite{du2023dp} introduces DP-forward, a technique that perturbs embedding matrices during the forward pass to ensure the security of both training and inference stages.
+Differential privacy (DP) is another prominent technique for protecting user privacy, ensuring that individual information cannot be inferred from the data.
+The perturbation mechanism proposed in a study \cite{majmudar2022differentiallyprivatedecodinglarge} applied DP to perturb LLM outputs, while DP-Forward \cite{du2023dp} introduced DP-forward, a technique that perturbed embedding matrices during the forward pass to ensure the security of both training and inference stages.